JesuFemi-O/easy-serving/readme.md

 # Features

-- [x ] serve a single model
+- [x] serve a single model
-- [ x] api documentation out of the box wit swagger via fast api
+- [x] api documentation out of the box wit swagger via fast api
 - [ ] access an interactive UI that makes it easy to intereact with your model
 - [ ] serve a multiple versions of a single model
 - [ ] serve mutile models